ollama4j/ollama4j/README.md

 ## Installation

 > [!NOTE]
+> We have migrated the package repository from Maven Central to GitHub package repository due to technical issues with
+> publishing.
+Please update your repository settings to get latest version of Ollama4j
 > Check the releases [here](https://github.com/amithkoujalgi/ollama4j/releases) and update the dependency version
 > according to your requirements.

-> [!WARNING]
-> We have migrated the package repository from Maven Central to GitHub package repository due to technical issues with
-> publishing.

 ### For Maven